bmondolot/sfeir-share-nouveautes-vue-3/demo/md/50_composition_reactivity.md

 <!-- .slide: data-type-show="prez" class="with-code" -->

-## Introducting the Reactivity APIs
+## Introducing the Reactivity APIs

 A new API to use Vue's reactivity outside of a Vue instance!